symbiote-library/silverstripe-wordpressconnector/README.md

 > ## **IMPORTANT**

-> This module is no longer maintained, however if you would like to step forward and do so, please let us know.
+> This module is no longer actively maintained, however, if you're interested in adopting it, please let us know!

 # SilverStripe Wordpress Connector Module